rudyrooman/Startlists-Qualification-Heats/README.md

 Step 2:
 For organisers with Python knowledge I would suggest to run the Python script.
 Other organisers can use the exe file.
+Exe file is not available on Github but I can share via WeTransfer.
 In both cases the entries.xlsx file should be in same directory.

 Step 3: